murayajoe/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/advanced_operations_warehouse/removal.rst

 Configuration --> Settings`.

-Under the :guilabel:`Traceability` heading, ensure the :guilabel:`Lots & Serial Numbers` feature is selected, and then select the checkbox for :guilabel:`Expiration Dates` to enable the feature.
+Under the :guilabel:`Traceability` heading, ensure the :guilabel:`Lots & Serial Numbers` feature is selected, and then select the check box for :guilabel:`Expiration Dates` to enable the feature.

 .. image:: removal/enable-expiration.png
    :align: center